The Millionaire Fastlane by MJ DeMarco: Book Review & Summary

 - MJ DeMarco emphasizes the fast lane wealth road map, which can build in a shorter time frame.

 - There is a difference between the fast lane and slow lane approach

 - This money book emphasizes the three roadmaps to wealth ( sidewalk, slow lane, and fast lane)

-Our readers get A FREE TRIAL WITH AMAZON AUDIBLE, claim your first-month free trial by using our link above.
+Our readers get A FREE TRIAL WITH Kindleunlimited, claim your first month free here.

 Here are links to additional coverage of different personal finance and business books.
 You should find out those relevant articles if you missed out.

 →The $100 Startup by Chris Guillebeau: Book Review & Summary